DO-254 Hardware Development

 Expertise to Support Any Safety-Critical DO-254 Hardware Development Project

 Mercury Systems is committed to tackling the issues of cost and time to market when it comes to DO-254 safety-critical hardware development.
-As commercial and military safety regulations continue to become more stringent, aerospace systems designers have to push back deadlines and invest more heavily in hardware engineering.
+As commercial and military safety regulations continue to become more stringent, aerospace systems designers have to push back deadlines and invest more heavily in airborne electronic hardware engineering.
 With a staff of engineers who constantly have their finger on the pulse of the FAA’s ever-changing requirements, we are the perfect partner to support any safety-critical DO-254 hardware development project.
-Our in-depth knowledge of these demanding requirements enables us to navigate our way through the stringent process without driving up costs.
+Our in-depth knowledge of these demanding DO-254 compliance requirements enables us to navigate our way through the stringent process without driving up costs.

 Our team’s capabilities and experience range from full hardware engineering for complete systems to single FPGA designs that can be utilized on full or partial projects.
 We use a fully-documented hardware development lifecycle to meet DO-254 Level A that can be tailored to meet any specific requirements.